 - No network restrictions—choose any licensed vet you want in the U.S. and Canada

-- Offers both preventative care reimbursement & insurance options
+- Offers both optional preventative care reimbursement & insurance options

 - Extensive list of covered procedures